 Common items found to contain lead include:

 - Spices—It is illegal to add lead to food that will be sold in the United States, but lead has been found in some foods and spices.
 Spices bought or sent in from outside the United States are more likely to have high lead levels than similar products sold in the United States.
 To reduce the risk of lead exposure, buy your spices locally.

 - Candies—Lead may be in candies because of ingredients such as chili powder or because of improper drying, storing, and grinding of the ingredients.
 Ink from plastic or paper candy wrappers may also contain lead that seeps into the imported candy.

 - Kohl, kajal, and surma—These are traditional eye makeup items imported from Asia, Africa, and the Middle East.
 Lead can get onto your hands when using these products and can then enter your body if you touch your mouth.
 Some lead can also get absorbed by the eyes when wearing these products.

 - Sindoor—Sindoor is a red ceremonial powder that may contain lead.
 Sindoor is not meant to be used in food.
 Lead can enter your body if you touch your mouth after handling sindoor.
 Children are especially at risk because they often put their hands in their mouths.

 - Medicines—Some Ayurvedic (an alternative form of medicine with Indian roots) medicines, herbal remedies, and dietary supplements may contain lead.
-Powders and tablets traditionally used by Indian, Middle Eastern, West Asian, and Hispanic cultures for arthritis, infertility, upset stomach, menstrual cramps, colic, and other illnesses have been found to contain lead.
+Lead has been found in powders and tablets given for arthritis, infertility, upset stomach, menstrual cramps, colic, and other illnesses traditionally used by Indian, Middle Eastern, West Asian, and Hispanic cultures.